-It’s often assumed older people are unable to cope with technology and the world wide web.
-This stereotype is incorrect.
+It’s often assumed older people are unable to cope with technology and the Internet.
+Like all stereotypes, it’s incorrect.
 Keep in mind that people who pioneered computers and the internet are in their sixties.
 So the generation that started it all is actually quite active.

 Perhaps if everyone over 60 were not collectively termed “the elderly” we might start to see stereotyping improve.
 Nevertheless, Axesslab’s blog page, Real Facts about the Elderly and the World Wide Web puts things in perspective, at least in the United States.
 Here are some key points:

 - People in the baby boomer generation spend around 27 hours weekly online.